 How to Make Turkey Cookies

 Making these easy Thanksgiving cookies couldn’t be any more simple.
-Grab a package of Nutter Butters, and the rest of your supplies for the decorated turkey cookies.
+Grab a package of Nutter Butters, and the rest of your supplies.
 I like to set up an assembly line of sorts to be able to create these fast.

-To hold these cute turkey cookies together, you’ll need an edible glue, so to speak.
+To hold the cookies together, you’ll need an edible glue, so to speak.
 Candy melts serve this purpose wonderfully!

 Simply add a dab of the melted candy medallion to the back of the peanut butter cup, then place it on the Nutter Butter.
 You’ll want to put slight pressure on it to help it hold.